“How do I find my coaching niche?”

 Great!
 So how do I actually find my coaching niche?

-Instead of finding your niche, think about this more like Unleashing Your Niche.
+Instead of finding your niche, think about this more like uncovering your natural niche.

 It’s highly likely that you already know your dream client: the person you love to serve and can serve better than any other client.

 It’s just a matter of quelling the limiting beliefs and tapping into your inner guidance in order to unleash your niche… and then claim it!